Meeting young people at digital eye level on bullying

 The counsellors’ experience with the group chat

-Hvis du vil sætte et par ord på din tilbagemelding, vil det hjælpe os rigtig meget, til at kunne forbedre vores indhold.
+Hvis du vil sætte et par ord på din feedback, vil det hjælpe os rigtig meget til at forbedre vores indhold.